 About 150 applicants per year are attracted to the medical physics program.
 Each fall the program admits 20-25 students based on academic record.
 This results in an average enrollment of 100 students each semester.
 Approximately one-fourth of the students pursue the M.S. degree as a terminal degree, and the remainder continue on to the Ph.D.

 A bachelor's degree in physics is considered the best preparation for graduate study in medical physics, but majors such as nuclear engineering, electrical engineering, or chemistry may also be acceptable.
 The student's math background should include calculus, differential equations, linear algebra, and Fourier analysis, such as might be learned in modern optics or undergraduate quantum theory.
 Some facility in computer programming and electronic instrumentation is desirable.
-Chemistry through organic, a year of biology, and an introductory course in physiology are also advantageous.
+One year of chemistry, a year of biology, and an introductory course in physiology are also advantageous.

 Admission to the graduate program is competitive.
-Applications are judged on the basis of a student's previous academic record, Graduate Record Exam (GRE) scores, research experience, letters of recommendation, and personal statement of reasons for graduate study.
+Applications are judged on the basis of a student's previous academic record, Graduate Record Exam (GRE) scores, research experience, letters of recommendation, and personal statement of reasons for interest in graduate study in medical physics.

 The application process is in two parts: